nih-cfde/training-and-engagement/docs/General-Tools/UNIX/work.md

-We are quite used to working with files using a GUI.
+We are quite used to working with files using a graphical user interface (or GUI).
 In this section, you will learn how to copy, move, create, and delete directories and files.

 The `cp` and `mv` commands can be used to copy and move (or rename) files and directories respectively.
 For both commands, you must specify the old and new names.
 Specifying the path is necessary if you want to move files out of the current working directory.